rstudio/renv/tests/testthat/_snaps/snapshot.md

     Output

       NOTE: Dependency discovery took XXXX seconds during snapshot.
-      Consider using .renvignore to ignore files or switching to explicit snapshots See `?dependencies` for more information.
+      Consider using .renvignore to ignore files, or switching to explicit snapshots.
+      See `?dependencies` for more information.

       * The lockfile is already up to date.